sushantkus041/sushantkus041/README.md

 <h1>Hello, I'm Shrikant 👋</h1>

-###
+## 👨‍💻 About Me

-<h1>I am a passionate Full Stack Web Developer and an AI/ML Developer,
+I am a passionate Full Stack Web Developer and AI/ML Developer
-focused on building scalable web applications and intelligent systems.</h1>
+with a strong interest in modern web technologies and intelligent systems.

+🌐 **See all about me:**
+Explore my portfolio at **https://shrikant.dev**
 ###
 <h1>
 Languages and tools</h1>